travetto/travetto/module/auth-rest/README.md

 [Authenticator](https://github.com/travetto/travetto/tree/main/module/auth/src/types/authenticator.ts#L8)
 ```

 The only required method to be defined is the `authenticate` method.
-This takes in a [TravettoRequest](https://github.com/travetto/travetto/tree/main/module/rest/src/types.d.ts#L12) and [TravettoResponse](https://github.com/travetto/travetto/tree/main/module/rest/src/types.d.ts#L107), and is responsible for:
+This takes in a pre-principal payload and a filter context with a [TravettoRequest](https://github.com/travetto/travetto/tree/main/module/rest/src/types.d.ts#L12) and [TravettoResponse](https://github.com/travetto/travetto/tree/main/module/rest/src/types.d.ts#L115), and is responsible for:

    *  Returning an [Principal](https://github.com/travetto/travetto/tree/main/module/auth/src/types/principal.ts#L8) if authentication was successful